How to Maintain Building Access Safety Without Compromising Building Aesthetics

 Modern height safety systems can be integrated into building design with minimal visual impact.

-Foldable or collapsible guardrails provide compliant edge protection when required but remain folded below the parapet line when not in use.
-From street level, they are often invisible.
+Foldable or collapsible guardrails provide compliant edge protection when required, but remain folded below the parapet line when not in use.
+They are often unnoticed from the street level.

 This approach allows designers to protect workers while preserving the building’s architectural profile.

-Anchor systems used for façade maintenance can be installed with flush caps instead of permanent eyebolts.
+Anchor systems used for façade maintenance can be installed as a threaded ferrule with a flush cap screw instead of permanent eyebolts.

 The caps maintain the building’s visual appearance.
-When maintenance work is required, the cap can be removed and replaced with a certified eyebolt.
+When maintenance work is required, the cap can be removed so that a certified eyebolt can be fitted.

 Architectural Screens for Plant and Fire Escape Stairs